How do I gain access to SmartNet?

 The most popular and common providers for cellular data service are AT&T and Verizon Wireless in the US.

-In addition to manufacturer specific cellular devices, standard cellular phones may also be used.
+In addition to manufacturer specific cellular devices, standard cellular phones and portable WiFi access points (MiFI) may also be used.
 To use a standard cell phone, please verify it has Bluetooth Dial-Up Networking capabilities and a data plan that is capable of "tethering".

 What extra benefits do I get with the SmartNet service?